 Home should be a relaxing place where you can unwind and shed the stress of everyday life.
 But a messy home can add to that stress, making conditions such as depression worse.
 Household clutter is difficult to face when you’re depressed, and it can become an added drain on your mental resources and make negative feelings worse.

 A messy and disorganised space can make you feel less in control and therefore less happy.
-According to Be Brain Fit, this mess can stress your brain out, and many experts believe that the brain thrives on order.
+This mess can stress your brain out, and many experts believe that the brain thrives on order.
 Living in a tidy and orderly place can help alleviate your brain of any extra unnecessary stress that a messy house could create.

 Furthermore, household mess or clutter can act as a reminder of the fact that there are jobs that still need to be done, which can in turn make it harder to relax at home.